Tangle contact homology: Simplicial decompositions for Weinstein pairs

 \subsection{Construction of simplicial decompositions for Weinstein pairs}

 We assume in the following that the reader is familiar with the construction of a simplicial decomposition of a Weinstein manifold as defined in \cite[Section 2.2]{asplund2021simplicial}. \begin{rmk} Recall that a Weinstein pair $(X^{2n},P^{2n-2})$ corresponds to a Weinstein sector $X'$ via convex completion \cite[Section 2.7]{ganatra2020covariantly}.
 We may thus think about constructions in this section as a generalization of the simplicial decomposition of a Weinstein manifold as constructed in \cite{asplund2021simplicial} to a simplicial decomposition of a Weinstein sector. \end{rmk} In the following the superscript $X^{(k)}$ is used to indicate that $X$ has codimension $2k$ for $k \in \Z_{\geq 0}$.
-We give a quick recap of the definition of a simplicial decomposition and refer to \cite[Section 2.2]{asplund2021simplicial} for details.
-A simplicial decomposition of a Weinstein manifold $X$ is a tuple $(C, \boldsymbol V)$ where $C$ is a simplicial complex and $\boldsymbol V$ is a set containing one Weinstein manifold $V_{\sigma_k}^{(k)}$ for each $k$-face $\sigma_k\in C$ (ranging over all $k$) and a certain Weinstein hypersurface associated to each $k$-face $\sigma_k\in C$ (ranging over all $k$).
-Associated to each $V_{\sigma_k}^{(k)}$ is the ``basic building block'' $V_{\sigma_k}^{(k)} \times T^\ast \varDelta^k$ which is a Weinstein cobordism defined in \cite[Section 2.1]{asplund2021simplicial}.
-We define $\# \boldsymbol V$ to be the \emph{gluing} of all the building blocks $V_{\sigma_k}^{(k)} \times T^\ast \varDelta^k$ using certain gluing maps induced by the Weinstein hypersurfaces in $\boldsymbol V$.
-The condition required for $(C, \boldsymbol V)$ to be a simplicial decomposition of $X$ is that there is a Weinstein isomorphism $X \cong \# \boldsymbol V$.
+We give a brief recap of the definition of a simplicial decomposition and refer to \cite[Section 2.2]{asplund2021simplicial} for details.
+A simplicial decomposition of a Weinstein manifold $X$ is a tuple $(C, \boldsymbol V)$ where $C$ is a simplicial complex and $\boldsymbol V$ is a set containing one Weinstein manifold $(V_{\sigma_k}^{(k)},\lambda_{\sigma_k})$ for each $k$-face $\sigma_k\in C$ (ranging over all $k$) and a certain Weinstein hypersurface associated to each $k$-face $\sigma_k\in C$ (ranging over all $k$).
+Associated to each $V_{\sigma_k}^{(k)}$ is the ``basic building block''